Matt Vierling Preview, Player Props: Tigers vs. Royals

 - Royals pitchers combine to rank 23rd in baseball in home runs given up (202 total, 1.3 per game).

-- Bowlan takes the mound for his first start of the season for the Royals.
+- Bowlan gets the call to start for the Royals, his first this season.

 © 2023 Data Skrive.
 All rights reserved.